 8112 Trooper Charles R B Plim, 116 Company Imperial Yeomanry fell in action 28th April 1902 at Steinkop, South Africa, age 20 and is buried at Klipfontein, Steinkop, South Africa

-He is remembered on a memorial at Edward Brooks Barracks, Abingdon, Oxfordshire and the Boer War memorial plaque in St Mary’s church Thame.
+He is remembered on the Oxfordshire Imperial Yeomanry memorial at Christchurch, Oxford and the Boer War memorial plaque in St Mary’s church Thame.